isomerpages/imh-smhc/_registration/Terms and Conditions.md

 or business interruption costs and under any theory of liability, including but not limited to contract, strict liability and negligence; whether or not the Delegates have been advised of the possibility of such damage.</p>
-<p>&nbsp;</p>
-<p><u>J. INSURANCE</u>
+<p>&nbsp;<u>J. INSURANCE</u>
 </p>
-<p>1.&nbsp;&nbsp;&nbsp;&nbsp; The Organiser will not be responsible for any
+<p>1.&nbsp;The Organiser will not be responsible for any dental, healthcare
-dental, healthcare and ambulatory services during the Conference.</p>
+and ambulatory services during the Conference.</p>
-<p>2.&nbsp;&nbsp;&nbsp;&nbsp; The Organiser strongly recommends that Delegates
+<p>2.&nbsp;The Organiser strongly recommends that Delegates purchase their
-purchase their own travel insurance and take up appropriate insurance cover in connection with the Delegates’ participation in the Conference.</p>
+own travel insurance and take up appropriate insurance cover in connection with the Delegates’ participation in the Conference.</p>
-<p>3.&nbsp;&nbsp;&nbsp;&nbsp; The Organiser accepts no responsibility of
+<p>3.&nbsp;The Organiser accepts no responsibility of any nature whatsoever
-any nature whatsoever for personal injury, cancellation of bookings due to strike and other causes, theft, or damage to the personal belongings.</p>
+for personal injury, cancellation of bookings due to strike and other causes, theft, or damage to the personal belongings.</p>
-<p>&nbsp;</p>
-<p><u>K. LETTER OF INVITATION</u>
+<p>&nbsp;<u>K. LETTER OF INVITATION</u>
 </p>
-<p>1.&nbsp;&nbsp;&nbsp;&nbsp; Delegates requiring an official Letter of Invitation
+<p>1.&nbsp;Delegates requiring an official Letter of Invitation for the purpose
-for the purpose of obtaining an entry visa to Singapore to attend the Conference may submit their requests in writing to the SMHC Secretariat at <a rel="noopener noreferrer nofollow" target="_blank">smhc@imh.com.sg</a>.
+of obtaining an entry visa to Singapore to attend the Conference may submit their requests in writing to the SMHC Secretariat at <a rel="noopener noreferrer nofollow" target="_blank">smhc@imh.com.sg</a>.
 The Letter of Invitation is not a commitment from the Organiser to provide any kind of financial support or hosting arrangement, nor does it guarantee that an entry visa will be issued.
 The Letter of Invitation will be issued to the Delegate